6 Trends Shaping Digital Payments in 2024

 CBInsights predicts that global Buy Now, Pay Later spending could top $1 trillion by 2025.
 For comparison, total US spending, in all forms, hovers around $8 trillion every year.

-Payment processing company Worldpay believes that BNPL purchases could hit $166 billion annually in 2023.
+Payment processing company Worldpay estimated that BNPL purchases would hit $166 billion annually in 2023.
 That would account for roughly 5% of worldwide eCommerce outside of China.

 These services aren’t just attracting the attention of consumers.
 The Consumer Financial Protection Bureau is asking Affirm, Afterpay, Klarna, PayPal, and Zip - five major BNPL providers - detailed questions on their products, practices, and how and if they’re adhering to consumer protection laws.